-OREGON

-Protection as to other

-crimes/violations A person may not be arrested: For violating the conditions of the person's pretrial release,

-(continued) probation, post-prison supervision, or parole if the violation

-(continued) involves the possession or use of a controlled substance or

-frequenting a place where controlled substances are used; or

-On an outstanding warrant for any of the offenses in which

-immunity is available, or on an outstanding warrant for a

-violation, other than commission of a new crime, of the

-conditions of the person's probation, post-prison supervision or

-parole for conduct covered by the available immunity.

-Requirement(s) for Evidence of the offense or violation must have been obtained

-the protection to because of the need for emergency medical services.

-apply

-Exception(s) to • Protection against arrest on an outstanding warrant does not apply

-protection to outstanding federal warrants or warrants from other states.

-• Immunity from arrest and prosecution is not grounds for the

-suppression of evidence relating to a criminal offense other than

-the offenses for which immunity is provided.

-Reporting overdose a No

-mitigating factor in sentencing

-Offenses subject to N/A

-mitigation IV/A

-Circumstance(s) when N/A

-mitigation applies 14/14

-Other provisions of None

-note

-Express DIH or Yes

-DDRD provision in

-state law

-Classification of Class C felony

-DIH/DDRD offense

-Circumstance(s) when A person unlawfully manufactures or delivers a Schedule IV

-DIH/DRDD applies controlled substance that causes the death of another person.

-Affirmative defense of None

-DIH/DDRD offense

-Recently proposed Yes, see Pending State and Federal Legislation

-legislation
+ODE CON OREGON Protection as to other crimes/violations (continued) A person may not be arrested: For violating the conditions of the person's pretrial release, probation, post-prison supervision, or parole if the violation involves the possession or use of a controlled substance or frequenting a place where controlled substances are used; or On an outstanding warrant for any of the offenses in which immunity is available, or on an outstanding warrant for a violation, other than commission of a new crime, of the conditions of the person's probation, post-prison supervision or parole for conduct covered by the available immunity.
+Requirement(s) for the protection to apply Evidence of the offense or violation must have been obtained because of the need for emergency medical services.
+Exception(s) to protection Protection against arrest on an outstanding warrant does not apply to outstanding federal warrants or warrants from other states.
+Immunity from arrest and prosecution is not grounds for the suppression of evidence relating to a criminal offense other than the offenses for which immunity is provided.
+Reporting overdose a mitigating factor in sentencing No Offenses subject to mitigation N/A Circumstance(s) when mitigation applies N/A Other provisions of note None Express DIH or DDRD provision in state law Yes 18 Classification of DIH/DDRD offense Class C felony Circumstance(s) when DIH/DRDD applies A person unlawfully manufactures or delivers a Schedule IV controlled substance that causes the death of another person.
+Affirmative defense of DIH/DDRD offense None Recently proposed legislation Yes, see Pending State Legislation

-&lt;sup>18 It is unclear why Oregon would only institute a specific penalty for deaths associated with Schedule IV controlled substances.
+18 It is unclear why Oregon would only institute a specific penalty for deaths associated with Schedule IV controlled substances.
 One explanation is that it provides a mechanism to increase the penalty of certain Schedule IV violations from a misdemeanor to a felony.

 PENNSYLVANIA Statute(s) 35 PA.
 STAT.
 AND CONS.
-STAT. § 780-113.7 (West 2024) (GSFOP law) 18 PA.
+STAT. § 780-113.7 (West 2025) (GSFOP law) 18 PA.
 STAT.
 AND CONS.
-STAT. § 2506 (West 2024) (DIH/DDRD law) Substantive amendments to law(s) August 18, 2014 - § 2506 enacted December 1, 2014 - § 780-113.7 enacted Individual(s) eligible for GS protection Person who reported, in good faith, a drug overdose event to a law enforcement officer, the 911 system, campus security officer, or emergency services personnel.
+STAT. § 2506 (West 2025) (DIH/DDRD law) Substantive amendments to law(s) August 18, 2014 - § 2506 enacted December 1, 2014 - § 780-113.7 enacted Individual(s) eligible for GS protection Person who reported, in good faith, a drug overdose event to a law enforcement officer, the 911 system, campus security officer, or emergency services personnel.
 Person experiencing a drug overdose event.
 The law defines the phrase "drug overdose event" as a condition resulting from the use of one or more controlled substances.
-Protection as to controlled substance possession crimes An eligible person will not be charged and will be immune from prosecution for the: • Known or intentional possession of a controlled or counterfeit substance (35 PA.
+Protection as to controlled substance possession crimes An eligible person will not be charged and will be immune from prosecution for the: Known or intentional possession of a controlled or counterfeit substance (35 PA.
 STAT.
 AND CONS.
-STAT. § 780-113(16) (West 2024)); or • Possession or distribution of a small amount of marijuana without the intent to sell it (35 PA.
+STAT. § 780-113(16) (West 2025)); or Possession or distribution of a small amount of marijuana without the intent to sell it (35 PA.
 STAT.
 AND CONS.
-STAT. § 780-113(31) (West 2024)).
+STAT. § 780-113(31) (West 2025)).
 Protection as to drug paraphernalia crimes An eligible person will not be charged and will be immune from prosecution for the: • Use of, or possession with intent to use, drug paraphernalia (35 PA.
 STAT.
 AND CONS.
-STAT. § 780-113(32) (West 2024)); or • Delivery of, possession with intent to deliver, or manufacture with intent to deliver, drug paraphernalia (35 PA.
+STAT. § 780-113(32) (West 2025)); or • Delivery of, possession with intent to deliver, or manufacture with intent to deliver, drug paraphernalia (35 PA.
 STAT.
 AND CONS.
-STAT. § 780-113(33) (West 2024)).
+STAT. § 780-113(33) (West 2025)).